 It can be tiring, but if recommended by a caregiver/therapist, then realize they did so for a reason/s to get you healthy.

-By biking, you are building up endurance, and that is exactly what you want, as it speeds up recovery.
+By biking, you are building up endurance, precisely what you want, as it speeds up recovery.

-- Walking is a great exercise for spinal conditions.
+- Walking is an excellent exercise for spinal conditions.
 It is low-impact, and you can control the pace to fit your needs.

 - Daily walks after lunch or after getting home are a great way to exercise.